Bangkok Arena (Bangkok Mall)

-Bangkok Arena of Bangkok Mall, known as Bangkok Arena (แบงค็อก อารีน่า), is a planned indoor multi-purpose sports arena within the Bangkok Mall complex, in Bang Na, Bangkok, Thailand.
-It will be the largest indoor arenas in Thailand.
-It will have a seating capacity of 18,000 for entertainment and sport events.
+Bangkok Arena (แบงค็อก อารีน่า) is a multi-purpose indoor arena currently under construction in the Bang Na district of Bangkok, Thailand.
+It is located within the Bangkok Mall complex, a mixed-use development project valued at approximately 50 billion baht.
+Once opened, it is expected to be the largest indoor arena in Thailand, with a seating capacity of approximately 18,000.

-The Arena was said to open in the first quarter of 2023, but will now open in 2028 per AEG, after the Bangkok Mall opens in early 2026.
+The arena was said to open in the first quarter of 2023, but will now open in 2028 per AEG, after the Bangkok Mall opens in early 2026.
 It is owned by The Mall Group and operated by the Anschutz Entertainment Group.